 A crusty Secretary or Treasurer who's been doing things the same way for 10 years might at first take offense at suddenly having his methods questioned.
 That's human nature.
 But use your best sense of tactfulness and explain that you're asking because you are trying to take an active interest in the well-being of the lodge.
 Explain it's as much for HIS protection as anything else, especially since the whiz-bang internet world of bill paying keeps demanding less and less oversight and care every year.

-Meanwhile, when a Brother is having problems at home or in his business or is suddenly doing something unusual that seems out of character, take an interest.
+Meanwhile, when a Brother is having problems at home or in his business or is suddenly doing something unusual that seems out of character, take an immediate interest.
 That's what this whole tree fort is supposed to be about in the first place.